 I don’t mean literally build your bed (though this will probably happen – thanks, flatpack), but really consider the parts of the piece of furniture you sleep on.
 I’d spent my twenties buying whichever combination of IKEA bed and mattress was kindest to my wallet, but moving into the era of better quality sleep I wanted to focus on buying the bed and mattress that was kindest to my body.

 After a lot (a lot) of deliberation – I wanted the most minimalist bed I could find – I decided to go for the Tatsuma in King Size from Habitat.
 It was surprising how much more comfortable this was, even without switching my old mattress out.
 It’s nice and high and does exactly what I wanted it to do: I’ve been thrilled with it ever since.

 Next up was the mattress.
-There have been a whole slew of companies producing new-era mattresses in a box lately, but I wasn’t sure that was what I wanted.
+There have been a whole slew of companies producing new-era mattresses in a box lately (and there are loads of places you can look if you’re in the market for a double sided mattress) but I wasn’t sure that was what I wanted.
 I was going for a hotel feel with my new bed: I wanted pocket sprung, cashmere and silk over memory foam.